vkarpov15/mastering-async-await/content/chapter3.md

 [require:example 3.11$]
 ```

-You can use generators to support syntax that is virtually identical to async/await.
+With the help of a library, generators support a pattern virtually identical
-There are numerous packages on npm for this.
-The most popular one is called [co](https://www.npmjs.com/package/co), originally written by TJ Holowaychuk, the author of Express and Mocha.
-[Co design patterns](http://thecodebarbarian.com/3-common-co-design-patterns) are virtually identical to async/await design patterns.
-Below is example 1.1, using co instead of async/await.
+to async/await.
+The most popular generator concurrency library is [co](https://www.npmjs.com/package/co).
+Here's example 1.1 with co instead of async/await.

 <div class="example-header-wrap"><div class="example-header">Example 3.12</div></div>